 - Amazon Virtual Private Cloud (Amazon VPC)

 Social Security numbers should only be used where required by law or where they are essential for university business processes.
-IIA can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
-(Contact IIA via the ITS Service Center.)
+Information Assurance (IA) can help you explore appropriate storage locations or work with you to appropriately encrypt the data if those alternatives will not work for you.
+(Contact IA via the ITS Service Center.)

 Users should keep in mind that compliance is a shared responsibility, therefore you must also take any steps required by your role or unit to comply with relevant regulatory requirements.